 - Feelings of restlessness

 You can obtain Bacopa in several different forms, including powder, capsule, tea and syrup.
 According to the Alternative Medicine Review, recommended daily dosages are:11

 - 30 milliliters of syrup (Brahmi).

 - 5–12 milliliters per day for adults and 2.5–6 milliliters per day for children ages 6–12 of a 1:2 fluid extract

 - 200–400 milligrams in divided doses for adults and 100–200 milligrams daily in divided doses for children of extracts standardized to 20 percent bacosides A and B

 It’s best to stick with organic or wild-crafted sources of Bacopa to minimize contamination and GMOs.

 Current research has confirmed what Ayurvedic practitioners have known for ages, Bacopa works.
 It’s proven to help improve cognitive function and has a positive effect on memory and learning as well as depression and anxiety.

 With an increase in conditions like ADHD and the dangers associated with drugs like Adderall, Bacopa offers a potential natural alternative without the side-effects.

-Additionally, Bacopa is an adaptogenic stress reducer, anti-anxiety and antidepressant agent, memory enhancer, Alzheimer’s disease and dementia treatment, epilepsy treatment, chronic pain minimizer, and blood pressure regulator — which means it is a safe alternative for a variety of brain related health issues.
+Additionally, Bacopa is an adaptogenic stress reducer, anti-anxiety and antidepressant agent, memory enhancer, brain fog and forgetfulness treatment, epilepsy treatment, chronic pain minimizer, and blood pressure regulator — which means it is a safe alternative for a variety of brain related health issues.